Researchers evaluate vaccines for combating brain tumors

 Vaccines tap into the body's natural defense systems to combat disease.
 But unlike the chicken pox or flu vaccines, cancer vaccines aren't preventive; they go to work after the cancer develops.

-One cancer vaccine for gliobastoma multiforme, or GBM — ICT-107 — is currently in phase II clinical trials at Rush, following an impressive showing in phase I trials.
+One cancer vaccine for gliobastoma multiforme (GBM) — ICT-107 — completed phase II clinical trials at Rush, following an impressive showing in phase I trials.
 Phase I trials mostly assess address safety, while phase II studies take a closer look at a drug's effectiveness.

 Here's how the ICT-107 vaccine works: Doctors take dendritic cells, which are part of the body's immune system, from each patient's blood.
 Dendritic cells help introduce to the body's defense system antigens, molecules that kick-start the body's immune response.